MAVProxyUser/BloodHounds/README.md

 - Hit registration package(?) for the dog to temporarily disable
 - Scoring system
 - ROS Mapping with ability to send dogs to point on map to engage human players

+# Needs
+- More dogs
+- Gelblaster Surge with no handle, and more easily accessible electronics
+- Gimbal!!!!
+- Start on ROS examples to coordinate getting dogs to a specific location.
+- Start on generic *hunt* code and dog2dog comms
+- Work on a target that players can hit to disable the dog
+- Mo money, mo people!